ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Viewer.rst

                 Package.name: 'album'
                 id: albumWrapper; width: 210; height: 220

 The named items are used as the delegates by the views that reference the special DelegateModel::parts property to select the model that provides the chosen delegate.

 We use a :ref:`ListView <sdk_qtquick_listview>` type to lay out albums in other views:

 .. code:: qml

         ListView { anchors.fill: parent; model: albumVisualModel.parts.browser; interactive: false }
         ListView { anchors.fill: parent; model: albumVisualModel.parts.fullscreen; interactive: false }

-.. rubric:: Displaying Photos
-   :name: displaying-photos

 We use the PhotoDelegate custom type that is specified in PhotoDelegate.qml to display photos.
 We use a Package type to lay out the photos either in a stack, list, or a grid:

 .. code:: qml